StoneStepsInc/exiv2-nuget/README.md

     `toInt64()` for signed integers and with `toUint32()` for unsigned integers.
   * `Exiv2::AnyError` has been removed.
-  * Native support for wide-character paths has been removed (see the `01-wide-char-paths.patch` section above, however).
+  * Native support for wide-character paths has been removed.
+    The patch `01-wide-char-paths.patch` described above
+    restores limited support for wide-character paths, but requires C\+\+17.

 ### Nuget dependencies patches